asieduernest12/tidy-imports/README.md

 # Tidy Imports

+## Quickly Scaffold Import Rules for ESLint and Prettier

-This project helps you to keep your imports organized and tidy in your JavaScript/TypeScript projects using ESLint and Prettier.
+This project helps you to keep your imports organized and tidy in your JavaScript/TypeScript projects using ESLint and Prettier by providing ready-to-go presets that can be included in each `eslint/prettier config.mjs` file.

 ## Installation